aryoda/tryCatchLog/README.md

 4. Start a new R session on your local computer

-5. Load the dump file
+5. Load the dump file (or click on the `.rda` file in RStudio)

     ```R
-    load("dump_20161016_164050.rda"  # replace the file name before!
-The file is contained in the log file in the logged error message!
+    load("dump_20161016_164050.rda"  # insert your .rda file name which is contained in the log file in the logged error message!
     ```

     You can see now all the objects in the global workspace that existed when the error occured.
-    You furthermore see a variable `last.dump` that was injected by `tryCatchLog` that contains the call stack and the variables visible within each function call.
+    You also see a variable `last.dump` that was injected by `tryCatchLog` and contains the call stack and the variables visible within each function call.

 6. Start the debugger